 Musical Arts – for everyone!

 Why do some pieces of music make us feel happy and others make us feel sad?
 What is a symphony or a fugue or an opera?
 How can music conjure up pictures in your mind?
-In Musical Arts we listen to all kinds of music and share the thoughts and feelings they create within us.
+In Musical Arts sessions we listen to all kinds of music and share the thoughts and feelings they create within us.

 Recreation – for everyone!